derwolfe/teiler/readme.md

 ------
 It should be simple -- the server starts, broadcasts it's address.
 The client picks up the address and grabs the files.

-It should basically consist of a file server and a client that goes and pulls all files from the server.

 Testing levels
 --------------
 1. fileserver serves files